freeconf/restconf/README.md

 # ![FreeCONF](https://s3.amazonaws.com/freeconf-static/freeconf-no-wrench.svg)

+For more information about this project, [see wiki](https://github.com/freeconf/restconf/wiki).

 # RESTCONF client and server library

 This is a library for adding support for configuration, metrics, operations and events to any service written in the Go programming language.
 It supports [IETF RESTCONF RFC8040](https://tools.ietf.org/html/rfc8040) protocol so it can interoperate with other libraries and systems.
 Even if you do not currently use these standards, this library gives you a powerful management system based on decades of engineering.